enochbayode/enochbayode/README.md

 - 👋 Hi, I’m @enochbayode
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning Node Js for backend web development
+- 🌱 I’m a Node Js developer
+- 💡 I'm a Python developer
 - 💞️ I’m looking to collaborate on project that involve backend development with Node Js
 - 📫 How to reach me bayodeenoch@gmail.com